sherlockode/advanced-content-bundle/Resources/doc/import.md

     page-identifier:
         status: 10 # (0: Draft (default) / 10: Published / 20: Trash)
         pageType: Custom Page Type (if defined, will automatically retrieve the ContentType linked to the PageType)
-        contentType: slug of the Content Type (if you want a specific ContentType for this page)
         contents:
             en: # locale of the content
                 #list of FieldValues of the Content linked to this Page